eguvenc/framework_old/docs/general/controllers.md

 ```
 You should see your new message.

-Passing URI Segments to your Functions {#passinguri}
+Passing URI Segments to your Functions
 ------
 If your URI contains more then two segments they will be passed to your function as parameters.